New Graduate Student Orientation

 Graduate students may find it necessary or advisable to withdraw from one or more courses during a term.
 If a student withdraws from all courses in which they are enrolled, they must withdraw from the university.
 The deadline for withdrawal depends upon the schedule for the course and the format of the course.
-Consult the Graduate Academic Calendar posted on the website of the School of Graduate Studies (www.uncp.edu/grad) for course withdrawal deadlines.
+The deadlines for withdrawing from a graduate course are included in the official Graduate Academic Calendar that is posted on the website of The Graduate School.
+Withdrawal forms are available on the Forms and Resources webpage.

-To withdraw from a course (but remain enrolled in at least one course), a student must complete an Application to Withdraw from a Graduate Course form.
-It is the student's responsibility to submit the withdrawal form to the School of Graduate Studies by the withdrawal deadline for each course.
+To withdraw from a course (but remain enrolled in at least one course) prior to the designated deadline, a student must complete a Withdraw from a Graduate Course form.
+It is the student's responsibility to submit the withdrawal form to The Graduate School by the withdrawal deadline for each course.
 Students who do not officially withdraw from a course by the established deadline may receive a grade of "F." A graduate student who receives an "F" is ineligible to continue graduate studies at The University of North Carolina at Pembroke, and he/she will be dismissed.

-The date that a graduate student submits his/her withdrawal form to the Office of Graduate Studies will be considered the last date of attendance for financial aid and student accounts purposes.
-If a student receives financial aid, he/she is advised to consult with his/her counselor to determine the impact of the withdrawal on his/her financial aid status.
-If the withdrawal occurs when refunds are still possible, the Office of Student Accounts will adjust tuition, fees, room, and board charges on a pro-rated basis.
-A student must successfully complete 67% of his/her coursework to maintain Satisfactory Academic Progress (SAP) to remain eligible to receive financial aid.
-Please see the website of the Office of the Controller for additional information (http://www.uncp.edu/co/).
+The date that a graduate student submits his/her withdrawal form to The Graduate School is considered the last date of attendance for financial aid and student accounts purposes.
+If a student receives financial aid, the student should consult with his/her counselor to determine the impact of the withdrawal on his/her financial aid status.
+A student must successfully complete 67% of their coursework to maintain Satisfactory Academic Progress (SAP) to remain eligible to receive financial aid.
+Graduate students withdrawing for the university may be required to repay some or all of the financial aid received for the term.
+See Satisfactory Academic Progress (SAP) Policy for Financial Aid.
+If the withdrawal occurs when refunds of tuition and fees are still possible, the Office of Student Accounts will adjust tuition, fees, room, and board charges on a pro-rated basis.
+For more information on refunds, see REG 07.55.01 - Refund Regulation.

 Graduate students may enroll in nine (9) semester hours during regular semesters (some programs may require additional hours).
 Students employed on a full-time basis are encouraged to take six (6) credit hours a semester or less.
 During each summer session, graduate students may enroll in a maximum of six (6) credit hours each term for a total of twelve (12) credit hours during the summer.
 Graduate students working on program requirements such as portfolios, theses, professional papers, etc., should be continuously enrolled in graduate courses.

-Graduate students may transfer in six to twelve credit hours (with a grade of B or better) of relevant graduate credit taken at an accredited institution with approval of the Program Director and the Graduate Dean according to the following sliding scale:
+Graduate students may transfer up to twelve credit hours (with a grade of B or better) of relevant graduate credit taken at an accredited institution with approval of the Program Director and the Graduate Dean.

 It is the responsibility of the student to apply for approval of transfer credit.
-The form is available on the Graduate School website.
+The Transfer Request form is available on The Graduate School website.
 Along with this form, an official copy of the transcript reflecting the credit and a copy of the catalog description must be submitted for each course.
 The program director may require a copy of the course syllabus.

-For pre-existing graduate credits, a student must submit the completed transfer credit request form to the School of Graduate Studies within one calendar year of the first day of classes of the semester or summer session of the student's first enrollment in courses (including prerequisites) required for his/her graduate program.
+For pre-existing graduate credits, a student must submit the completed transfer credit request form to The Graduate School within one calendar year of the first day of classes of the semester or summer session of the student's first enrollment in courses, including prerequisites required for his/her graduate program.
 If this date falls on a weekend or a UNCP holiday, then the deadline will be the next workday.
 Transfer credit requests submitted after that deadline will not be processed.